LFS-Aware Surface Reconstruction from Unoriented 3D Point Clouds: Method

 \subsection{Implicit Function}

-Our objective is to solve for a signed implicit function, piecewise-linear and defined on a 3D triangulation, whose zero level-set corresponds to the reconstructed surface.
+Our objective is to solve for an implicit signed function, that is piecewise-linear and defined on a 3D triangulation, whose zero level set corresponds to the reconstructed surface.
 Instead of solving for the implicit function using a single global solve step, our rationale is to compute its components sequentially.
-More specifically, we first construct a 3D multi-domain that discretizes an unsigned distance function to the input points.
-We then solve a least squares problem to obtain a signed implicit function from sign guesses estimated at the edges of the discretization.
-Finally, we utilize the signs of the solved implicit function to sign the unsigned robust distance function.
+First, we construct a 3D multi-domain that discretizes an unsigned distance function to the input points (multi-domain).
+Next, we solve a least squares problem to obtain a signed implicit function from sign guesses estimated at the edges of the discretization (signing with data fitting).
+Finally, we utilize the signs of the solved implicit function to sign the unsigned robust distance function (signed robust distance function).
+We detail each step below.